Sustainability Site

 Physical risks and opportunities

-Risks Acute Intensification of abnormal weather (typhoons, heavy rains, landslides, storm surges, etc.) We anticipate the following issues to occur due to an increase in wind and flood damage resulting from the intensification of abnormal weather:
+Physical risks Acute Intensification of abnormal weather (typhoons, heavy rains, landslides, storm surges, etc.) We anticipate the following issues to occur due to an increase in wind and flood damage resulting from the intensification of abnormal weather:

 • Increase in disaster prevention/repair costs at Group business sites